Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Experiments

-Table \ref{tab:backbone_ablation} reveals that spectral attenuation represents a limitation inherent to LLM architectures rather than a model-specific artifact.
-Our cross-architectural evaluation demonstrates that while baseline performance varies between Llama-3.1-8B and Mistral-7B, both architectures suffer from similar spectral degradation patterns.
-FreLLM4Rec consistently mitigates this issue across all tested backbones, achieving uniform 4-7\% performance gains while preserving the stable contribution ratios of G-LPF and TFM components, suggesting that our frequency-domain approach addresses core architectural limitations rather than implementation-specific inefficiencies.
+Table~\ref{tab:backbone_ablation} shows that both Llama-3.1-8B and Mistral-7B suffer similar spectral degradation patterns.
+FreLLM4Rec consistently achieves 4-7\% gains with stable G-LPF and TFM contribution ratios across all tested backbones, confirming that the approach addresses a fundamental architectural limitation.

 Table \ref{tab:id_network_impact} shows robustness to different collaborative signal sources.
 Whether using embeddings from SASRec, MAERec, or BSARec, FreLLM4Rec consistently improves performance by 3-6\%.
 This confirms our approach addresses an architectural issue rather than artifacts of specific embedding methods.